hyundai-robotics/doc-hi6-operation/book.md

 You can select the spot guns to use when using multiple spot welding guns \(servo guns or pneumatic guns\).

-1. After inputting 210 in the favorites window, touch the \[OK\] button or press the <<b>ENTER</b>> key.
+1. After inputting 210 in the favorites window, touch the `[OK]` button or press the `[ENTER]` key.

-2. After inputting the number of the spot gun to use, touch the \[OK\] button or press the <<b>ENTER</b>> key.
+2. After inputting the number of the spot gun to use, touch the `[OK]` button or press the `[ENTER]` key.

     ![](../_assets/tp630/pop-rcode-210_eng.png)

-* The selected spot gun number will be displayed on the \[Gun\] button on the left side of the ${cont_model} teach pendant screen.
+* The selected spot gun number will be displayed on the `[Gun]` button on the left side of the ${cont_model} teach pendant screen.
 * If you change the spot gun number, the tool number designated in the spot gun corresponding tool number will be automatically changed.
-You can check the spot gun corresponding tool number in the \[system &gt; 4: Application Parameter &gt; 1: Spot Welding &gt; 1: Gun Number Corresponding Tool Number and Gun Type Setting\] menu.
+You can check the spot gun corresponding tool number in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 1: Gun Number Corresponding Tool Number and Gun Type Setting]` menu.

 {% hint style="info" %}
 * R210 code cannot be used during the startup of the robot.
-* The spot gun number can be set only in the spot welding environment \(\[Spot Welding\] item in the \[system &gt; 5: Initialize&gt; 3: Usage Setting\] menu is set as enable\).
+* The spot gun number can be set only in the spot welding environment \(`[Spot Welding]` item in the `[system  - 5: Initialize - 3: Usage Setting]` menu is set as enable\).
 * You can manually open, close, and squeeze the selected spot welding gun.
-For details on the spot welding function, refer to the "Hi6 Controller Spot Welding Function Manual."
+For details on the spot welding function, refer to the "${cont_model} Controller Spot Welding Function Manual."
 {% endhint %}